Matings of cubic polynomials with a fixed critical point. Part II: $\alpha$-symmetry of limbs: Preliminaries

 By Proposition~\ref{p:limset}, there exists some $i$ such that $\partial \Delta$ is isotopic to a tubular neighbourhood of $X_i$ which is a subset of a periodic ray class $[x_i]$.
 Thus this tubular neighbourhood (isotopically) contains $\Delta$.
 We claim that there exists a preimage of $[x_i]$ which contains two critical values of $F$.
 If not, then no preimage of $X_i \subset [x_i]$ can contain two critical values of $F$.
 But by Riemann-Hurwitz, all preimages of a tubular neighbourhood of $X_i$ would have to be disks.
 But then all preimages of $\Delta$ would also be disks, which is a contradiction.
 Thus $[x_i]$ must contain two critical values of $F$. \end{proof}

 We remark that the converse of the corollary is not true: it is possible that two critical values belong to the same ray class but the mating is not obstructed, see Example~\ref{ex:critptsidentified}.
 The following theorem from \cite{CubicObs} indicates that all obstructions to matings of pairs of postcritically finite polynomials in $\Sone$ are topological.
-This is not true for general cubic polynomials: in \cite{ShishTan}, the authors constructed a mating of two postcritically finite cubic polynomials which was obstructed, but this obstruction was not a Levy cycle.
-Both the polynomials had critical points of period $3$.

 \begin{thm} Let $f$ and $g$ be monic postcritically finite polynomials in $\Sone$.
 Then any obstruction to the formal mating $f \uplus g$ contains a Levy cycle. \end{thm}